abougouffa/one-tab-per-project/README.md

 This function receives a directory and return the project name for the project that includes this path.

+#### `otpp-allow-detach-projectless-buffer`

+Allow detaching a buffer to a new tab even if it is not part of a project.
+This can also be set to a function that receives the buffer, and return non-nil if we should allow the tab creation.

 #### `otpp-tab-restricted-commands`

 A list of (pkg-name . (command-1 command-2 ...)).